googlefonts/googlefonts.github.io/harfbuzz_overflow_resolution.md

 Several tables in the opentype format are formed internally by a graph of subtables.
 Parent node's reference their children through the use of positive offsets, which are typically 16 bits wide.
+Since offsets are always positive this forms a directed acyclic graph.
 For storage in the font file the graph must be given a topological ordering and then the subtables packed in serial according to that ordering.
 Since 16 bit offsets have a maximum value of 65,535 if the distance between a parent subtable and a child is more then 65,535 bytes then it's not possible for the offset to encode that edge.

-For many fonts with complex layouts it's not unusual for the GSUB/GPOS table to be larger than 65kb.
+For many fonts with complex layout rules (such as Arabic) it's not unusual for the tables containing layout rules ([GSUB/GPOS](https://docs.microsoft.com/en-us/typography/opentype/spec/gsub)) to be larger than 65kb.
 As a result these types of fonts are susceptible to offset overflows when serializing to the binary font format.

-Offset overflows can be resolved through a variety of strategies:
+Offset overflows can happen for a variety of reasons and require different strategies to resolve:
-*  Often times a different topological ordering can avoid the overflows.
+*  Simple overflows can often be resolved with a different topological ordering.
-*  In the graph subtables can have many parents.
-Which can result in the link from furthest parent(s) being at risk for overflows.
+*  If a subtable has many parents this can result in the link from furthest parent(s) being at risk for overflows.
 In these cases it's possible to duplicate the shared subtable which allows it to be placed closer to it's parent.
 *  If subtables exist which are themselves larger than 65kb it's not possible for any offsets to point